darkwizard242/devopsubuntu1804/README.md

 Like any other vagrant box, you can easily ssh into devopsubuntu1804 using the default `vagrant ssh` command and make use of any of the other system level users or application level ones as you like.

 ### 4.1.
 Type and list of users and passwords:

+Below is table listing the type of users as well as their usernames and passwords:

 |          User Type           |                  Username                |              Password              |
 |        :-------------       |                  :-------------           |               :-------------       |
 |           System User        |                    vagrant               |                 password           |